papiche/Astroport.ONE/README.md

 - Join the CopyLaRadio cooperative
 - Earn Ẑen by offering MULTIPASS and ZENCARD to others
 - Full training and support

+### 4. 🏢 **Made In Zen Cooperative**
+**Become a Co-Owner of Infrastructure**
+- Invest in RPi satellites or PC Gamer infrastructure
+- Receive NEẐ tokens (1Ğ1 each) representing capital shares
+- Access cooperative governance and formation programs
+- Help create new UPlanet Ẑen communities

 > 📄 Click each link to view or print the Zine flyer for that usage!